 Fields of Study: Humanities, Social Sciences, Science, Engineering

-At the University of Barcelona (UB) you can take a combination of regular UB courses and specially designed core courses on Spanish literature and Catalán culture.
-Within the regular university facultades, UC students usually take courses in the humanities and social sciences, especially in the fields of Spanish literature, economics, history, art history, Catalán studies, and linguistics.
-Other disciplines are also available if you have the requisite background.
+At the University of Barcelona (UB) you can take a wide variety of courses.
+Within the university facultades, UC students usually take courses in the humanities and social sciences, especially in the fields of Spanish literature, history, art history, Catalán studies, and linguistics.
+Many other disciplines are also available if you have the requisite background.
+UB Estudios Hispánicos also offers coursework specifically for international students taught in Spanish and English.
+Many of these courses focus on Barcelona and Spain so you can better get to know the country in which you will be living.

 Unique study opportunities

-- Add an internship for academic credit during the term.
+- Complete an internship for academic credit during the term.

 - Take studio art courses at with UB’s Faculty of Fine Arts.